ManuelGil/vscode-angular-generator/README.md

 ````

 - Generates traditional names like `my-component.component.ts`, `my-service.service.ts`, etc.
-- Ideal if you maintain older conventions and don't want structural changes to filenames.
+- This mode is suitable for projects that maintain legacy naming conventions.

 #### B. Angular 20+ Mode